-Hebrews: Its Background (Part Six)
+sermon: Hebrews: Its Background (Part Six)

-John Ritenbaugh, re-iterating that internal evidence substantiates the high probability that the Apostle Paul authored the Book of Hebrews, stresses that Christ's ultimate goal is to bring the entire creation under the Father's subjection when God will be all in all.
+Internal evidence substantiates the high probability that the apostle Paul authored the Book of Hebrews.
+Christ's ultimate goal is to bring the entire creation under the Father's subjection when God will be all in all.
 The recipients of the book of Hebrews consisted of converts from Judaism suffering estrangement from family and community, excommunicated from the temple.
 The etymology of Hebrew denotes someone who has "crossed over" a boundary (such as a river) and by extension connotes moving from one idea cluster to another (such as carnal to spiritual- requiring living tenaciously by faith), as demonstrated by our Patriarch Abraham.
 The intended audience of Hebrews was not exclusively descendants of Judah, but those who were called by God the Father into the Israel of God (Galatians 6:16) which would include a large influx of gentiles.
 Because the Israel of God has departed from cultural expectations from both Jewish and Gentile communities, they suffer intense persecution.
 The Jerusalem Church, the headquarters congregation, had to meld the gentile and Hebrew elements together, deciding whether things like circumcision were still mandatory.
 The solution was to concentrate on the things Christ taught by example to the Apostles, granting the ability to apply God's law in gray areas as well as clear black and white distinctions.
 The New Covenant requirements outlined by Christ demanded that God's Called-out -ones must learn to worship in "spirit and truth" without the 'security' of a brick and mortar temple.
 The sacrificial system of the Old Covenant has not been done away but will re-instated during the Millennium for those who failed to learn its purpose the first time around.
 For God's called-out ones, the sacrificial system has certainly not been done away, but requires a living sacrifice of lif

 The transcript for this audio message is not available yet.